 June 19, 2020:

 Tomorrow kicks off our #barriers2innocence campaign.
 Our country is at the precipice of a major culture shift.
 Racism in the criminal justice system is being brought to the fore.
 As an innocence organization, we work to combat systemic racism because we know that there are numerous barriers between Black, Indigenous, People of Color (BIPOC) and justice that exist solely because of racism.
 We will be posting content for the next two weeks that demonstrates these barriers in an effort to increase awareness about the broken system that is responsible for the death of George Floyd, the wrongful convictions of hundreds of BIPOC, and countless other injustices.
 Each day, we will explore a different barrier and provide action steps you can take to address them, including how you can donate to our organization in honor of your commitment to helping us dismantle #barriers2innocence.
-We encourage you to send us questions throughout the campaign, and we will answer them in a Q&A video with MTIP Executive Director, Amy Sings In The Timber, at the end.

 To begin our #barriers2innocence campaign, we want to highlight one of the most fundamental ways that racism seeps into the criminal justice system: implicit bias.
 In the coming days, we will pinpoint ways in which bias occurs in policing and prosecuting, but today’s post aims to explain the difference between conscious and unconscious racism and how unconscious racism occurs.
 Click on the post to learn about how both forms of bias are #barrier2innocence.